top of page

 Prof Anselm Eldergill

 Anselm Eldergill qualified as a solicitor in 1987 and is an Honorary Professor of Mental Health Law at University College London.
-As a solicitor, for many years he was both ranked 1 by the peer-reviewed Chambers and Partners Guide to the Legal Profession and President of the Mental Health Lawyers Association and the Institute of Mental Health Act Practitioners.

 His other roles have included serving as a member of the Mental Health Act Commission and as the legal member of the Mental Health Commission for Northern Ireland; chairing the Patient Safeguards and Mental Health Tribunal Legislative Reform Working Group, as part of the Wessely Review; and drafting the DoLS forms for the DHSC; As a Mental Health Act Commissioner, he was head of complaints investigations and chaired its Mentally Disordered Offenders Committee.